Iraivi: Plot

 Michael confronts Ramesh, who reveals that Jagan was responsible for getting him arrested.
-Jagan was also in love with Ponni and was disgusted by the way Michael treated her.
+Jagan also loved Ponni and was disgusted by how Michael treated her.
 When Michael was in jail, Jagan declared his love for Ponni, who reciprocated his feelings but was forced to return to her village the next day as she was unable to decide between Michael and Jagan.
-Jagan then decided to get Michael arrested so that Ponni could leave Michael for good and start a new life with him.
+Jagan then decided to get Michael arrested so that Ponni could leave Michael for good.
 After confronting Ponni over her love for Jagan, both Michael and she decide to forget everything that happened and plan to leave Chennai to start a new life.

-Arul, who has successfully acquired the production rights for his film, decides to again convince Yazhini to return to him.
+Arul, who has successfully acquired the rights for his film, decides to again convince Yazhini to return to him.
 Yazhini, who is getting engaged to another man, Vasanth, forgives him and agrees to return as long as Vasanth agrees.
-When Michael is at the artefact shop planning to sell the stolen sculptures for money to start a new business, a drunk Jagan arrives and repeatedly brings the subject of Ponni.
-Provoked, Michael bludgeons him to death.
+When Michael is at his uncle John's artefact shop to sell the stolen idols, a drunk Jagan arrives and repeatedly talks about Ponni.
+Provoked, Michael bludgeons him to death, and John renounces Michael.

-Some time later, the train Michael, Ponni, and their daughter are travelling via, temporarily stops at Palur.
-Michael leaves to buy snacks but is intercepted by Arul, who has learnt of Jagan's death, and shoots Michael dead.
-Under police custody, Arul places a farewell call to Yazhini and pretends to have relapsed into alcoholism to spare her the stigma of being a criminal's wife, effectively ending their relationship.
+Sometime later, the train Michael, Ponni, and their daughter are travelling on temporarily stops at Palur.
+Michael is intercepted by John and Arul, who has learnt of Jagan's death, while John tries to mediate peace between them.
+Ponni hears a gunshot; a grieving John confirms Michael's death and urges her to continue her journey.
+Arul, now under police custody, laments to John that he could have forgiven Michael and criticises the destructive nature of masculinity.
+He places a farewell call to Yazhini and pretends to have relapsed into alcoholism to spare her the stigma of being a criminal's wife, effectively ending their relationship.
+Initially shocked and grief-stricken, Ponni and Yazhini soon begin to relish their new-found freedom.

-With their respective husbands out of their lives, Ponni and Yazhini relish their new-found freedom by enjoying the rain.
-Yazhini only watches the rain, while Ponni allows herself to get drenched.